avniproject/avni-website/src/pages/blog/2020-01-28-why-was-avni-created.md

 date: 2020-01-28T11:39:26.313Z
 description: >-
-  Generic open-source products bring a number of advantages to their customer than is immediately obvious, especially for the social sector.
-Here we make a case in favour of generic products.
+  Generic open-source products bring a number of advantages to their customer than is obvious, more so in the social sector.
+Here we explain the factors which are not obvious and why one must pay attention to them when deciding between build or buy.
 featuredpost: false
 featuredimage: /img/jss-sickle-sample-collection.jpeg
 tags: